cancandan/JavaTest/README.md

 Executor are ConcurrentHashMap classes help in writing concurrent code.

 Deduplication can be done by getting the contents of each javascript library and using a string similarity metric or a hashing method.

+For getting https pages I have found some code that relaxes host checking which can be found in class TrustModifier.